-On average, listings lease in the $30's per square foot per year.
-The Bellevue submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $9 per sqft per year.
-That's a 20% decrease in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Bellevue submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $3 per sqft per year.
+That's a 6% rise in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Bellevue submarket has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Bellevue submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 82 listings have been posted online, so you'll want to check back regularly for new listings.
-About 9% of the office spaces in the Bellevue are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 77 listings have come on the market, so you'll want to check back regularly for new listings.
+About 113% of the office spaces in the Bellevue are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,030 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this area are approximately 2 stories.
-Most buildings in this region were built in 1984 and are Class A.
+Even though the median size is 5,400 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are close to 2 floors.
+Most buildings in this area were built in 1984 and are Class A.